Stryars/dotfiles/README.md

 # My personal dotfiles

 Clone this repository into `~/.config` and run `install.sh` **at your own risk**.
-Currently, this script only work for macOS and Fedora 22+ (it will skip every step if run on another OS).
+Currently, this script only work for macOS 10.15+, Ubuntu 19.04+ and Fedora 28+.
+It could be adapted to older distributions by removing some packages.

 ## TODO